 Pre-Kindergarten to Grade 12

 The following Standards for History and Social Science Practice can be applied from Pre-K-12 and across all of the social science disciplines.
 The seven practices are designed to reflect the work of political scientists, economists, geographers, historians, and ordinary citizens.
-The history and social science practices were intentionally designed to be integrated with the Content Standards and Standards for Literacy in the Content Areas.
+The History and Social Science Practice Standards were intentionally designed to be integrated with the Content Standards and Standards for Literacy in History and Social Science.
 They encompass all of the elements of the research process, and are integral to a robust and rich social science curriculum.

 Demonstrate civic knowledge, skills, and dispositions.